dbcook/openrocket-database/README.md

 the Tracer and the Starhawk.

 #### FSI - Flight Systems Inc.

 FSI was originally based in Raytown, MO and was run by Harold Reese, a pytotechnics specialist, and later by his son Lonnie.
 It operated from the 1960s until the mid 1990s - the last known catalog was 1996.
 FSI made their own black powder motors in A through F classes, and also made an early composite propellant motor called the Thunderbolt.
-FSI was notable for producing motors in odd diameters (21mm and 27mm), leading to unique tube sizes.
+FSI was notable for producing motors in odd diameters (21mm and 27mm) that were never adopted by any later vendor, leading to unique tube sizes.

 In about 2015 the decaying FSI and AVI motor making equipment and some remaining parts inventory were located and acquired by Dave Bucher and David Lucas, who announced a relaunch of the company.
 At NARAM-58 they sold